-Ok, so I am just a bit late (ahem) with this review, since the controversy has died down (somewhat), but as my father always told me, “Anything worth doing is worth doing well.”
-(Of course, he was also fond of telling me “Son, don’t even THINK about eating that yellow snow”, but that is a story for another post.)
+Ok, so I am just a bit late with this review, since the controversy has died down somewhat, but as my father always told me, “Anything worth doing is worth doing well.”

-For the four people left in this world who do not know the story, Cigar Aficionado Magazine released it’s annual “Top 25 Cigars of the Year” choices, and an almost totally unknown cigar from Casa Magna got the top spot; beating out Padróns, Opus, Tatuajes, and, well, pretty much everyone else (which is what #1 means).
-One of the main reasons given for CA giving the Casa Magna the top spot was the price of the stick (about $5.25 each) and that did not sit well with a lot of people (including me) who wanted to know what the best TASTING cigar is, not the best tasting cigar under $6.
+For the four people left in this world who do not know the story, Cigar Aficionado Magazine released it’s annual “Top 25 Cigars of the Year” choices, and an almost totally unknown cigar from Casa Magna got the top spot; beating out Padróns, Opus, Tatuajes, and, well, pretty much everyone else.
+One of the main reasons given for CA giving the Casa Magna the top spot was the price of the stick (about $5.25 each) and that did not sit well with a lot of people (including me) who wanted to know what the best tasting cigar is, not the best tasting cigar under $6.

 - Cigar Reviewed: Casa Magna Robusto

 - Factory: Segovia

 - Wrapper: Nicaragua